 Saving the island

+The project completed, it allows the river to run more freely into the sea and the sea to more easily surround the mountain at high tide.
 A tourist welcoming complex was built 2.5 kilometers away, where you leave the car in a huge park and continue your visit by authorised shuttle, or by foot.
 The former causeway is replaced by a gorgeous pedestrian bridge where you can safely witness the comings and goings of the tides in what is a unique, breathtaking experience.
-If you check the calendar of tides in advance, you can plan your trip to actually be there at high/ low tide.
+More on when and how to visit here.